-He said in an interview that the probe into the Saturday killings in the Bharatiya Janata Party-ruled state should not be done by an agency “controlled” by the central government.
+He said in an interview that the probe into the Saturday killings in the BJP-ruled state should not be done by an agency “controlled” by the central government.

 “This whole incident should be probed by a SIT monitored by the Supreme Court.
 What were the reasons, what happened,” Rajnath Singh told IANS.

-The home ministry has tasked the National Investigation Agency to conduct the probe into the incident.
+The home ministry has said the National Investigation Agency (NIA) will conduct the probe.

 “A government-controlled agency should not do the probe.
-This government has continuously misused these agencies,” said the BJP chief.
+This government has continuously misused these agencies,” Rajnath Singh said.

 Rajnath Singh said the incident was not a security lapse, but a national problem.

 “Naxalism is not a law and order problem, it is a national problem.
-The central government should call a meeting of all states and draw an action plan,” he said.
+The central government should call a meeting of all states and draw an action plan.”

-He said the problem was the way the “Naxal issue” had been handled.
+He said the problem was the way the “Naxal issue” has been handled.

 “A comprehensive action plan is needed,” Rajnath Singh said.